AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Drawing.md

 <tr><td>ANNOTATION_UNSELECT</td><td>annotationUnselect</td><td>Event type for the annotation unselect.</td></tr>
 </table>

-(???)
-Please note that you should create a listener of a chart.
+Please note that you should attach listener to a chart.

 In the sample below, a listener is used to change the visual settings of annotations and the chart title on selection: